Go Back

 How to use Agar Agar powder instead of Gelatin

 • For using agar agar powder.
-Add 1 tsp of agar agar powder in the sauce pan along with sugar, milk and cream.
+Add 1 teaspoon of agar agar powder in the sauce pan along with sugar, milk and cream.
 Whisk it well and heat till it comes to a simmer.

 • Now add other ingredients as mentioned and mix well.
 Let it warm through.
 Now you can pour this in moulds and set in fridge.